 I believe this was my first post.
 I am not quite sure.
 If it wasn’t it should have been because it was my quest to learn about my grandmother, which started my genealogy adventure.

 One person, I believe that is all it takes, to inspire us to do family research.For me it was my Grandmother, who had died almost twenty years before I was born.
 I didn’t even know her name.
 All I knew was that she had been horribly ill for most of my Father’s childhood.
 I had seen her face only once in a crumpled old photo her brother seemed to have kept in his pocket.
 He had hurriedly produced it one day, I had strained my neck to see it.(I was just a small child at the time-it had been assumed we children would not be interested.)
 It had just as quickly disappeared back into his pocket.
 That was the only time I had seen her and knew with certainty it was her.

 She wasn’t really spoken about but I WANTED to know her.
 It took a health crisis to get me started.
 I needed a distraction, so I headed to St Catherine’s house to look at records.
-Fortunately her maiden name was pretty rare and before long my research had taken me as far back as my Great Great Grandfather the health crisis passed and I moved on with my then husband to a new country.
+Fortunately her maiden name was pretty rare.
+Before long my research had taken me as far back as my Great Great Grandfather the health crisis passed and I moved on with my then husband to a new country.

 “The moving finger writes and having writ moves on.” – Omar Khyam

 See also:The Pen Is Mightier Than The Sword

 You must be logged in to post a comment.